temofey1989/kotlin-boost/README.md

 ./gradlew test
 ```

-Publish to local Maven repository (for trying out from another project):
+Publish to the local Maven repository (for trying out from another project):

 ```bash
 ./gradlew publishToMavenLocal